How to Manage ServBay Databases with TablePlus

 5432

-(PostgreSQL default) - User: Find the default PostgreSQL username in the Databases tab of ServBay (usually
+(default for PostgreSQL) - User: Find the default PostgreSQL username in ServBay (usually

 servbay